David Rivera

-David Mauricio Rivera (born September 16, 1965) is an American Republican politician from Florida.
-He was a member of the U.S. House of Representatives for one term, representing parts of South Florida from 2011 to 2013.
+David Mauricio Rivera (born September 16, 1965) is an American politician from Florida.
+He was a member of the Florida House of Representatives from 2002 to 2010 and a member of the U.S. House of Representatives for one term, representing Florida's 25th congressional district from 2011 to 2013.
+He is a member of the Republican Party.

 Rivera was arrested on December 5, 2022, and charged with failure to register as a foreign agent and money laundering conspiracy.

 Early life, education, and early career

-Rivera was born in New York City on September 16, 1965, and moved to Florida in 1974.
+Rivera was born in New York City in the borough of Brooklyn on September 16, 1965, and moved to Florida in 1974.
 Both his father, a cab driver, and his mother Daisy, a driving instructor, had fled Cuba after the political rise of Fidel Castro.
 He graduated from Miami Christian High School.
-He earned his Bachelor of Arts degree with honors in Political Science from Florida International University in 1986 and his MPA in 1994.
+He earned a Bachelor of Arts degree with honors in political science from Florida International University in 1986 and a Master of Public Administration in 1994.

-After college, Rivera worked as Public Affairs Director for the Washington D.C.–based Valladares Foundation, an international human rights NGO.
-The organization was founded by U.S. Ambassador Armando Valladares, the former U.S. Ambassador to the United Nations Human Rights Commission.
-Then, he worked for the Office of Cuba Broadcasting managed by auspices of the U.S. State Department.
-He has also been an adjunct professor in the FIU School of Policy and Management.
-His articles on U.S.–Cuba relations have been published in The Miami Herald and El Nuevo Herald.
+After college, Rivera worked as a public affairs director for the Valladares Foundation, which focused on human rights in Cuba.

 Florida House of Representatives

-In 2002, he ran for Florida's 112th state house district.
+In 2002, he ran for Florida's 112th House of Representatives district.
 He defeated Ray Gonzalez in the Republican primary, 52–48%.
 He won the general election unopposed.
 He won re-election unopposed in 2004, 2006, and 2008.

 In the Florida House, Rivera chaired the rules committee before serving as chairman of the appropriations committee from 2009 to 2010, where he pushed to create new professional schools at FIU and helped the Miami-Dade delegation work within a tight state budget.
 “We are all geared toward finding cost savings,” he explained to the Herald.
 Alongside his support for tax-free back-to-school shopping holidays, Rivera sponsored a measure forbidding places of higher education in Florida from sponsoring and paying for research trips to Cuba.
-And it was Cuba, perhaps more than any other issue that emerged as Rivera’s main issue concern in Tallahassee: “It’s the most important issue to me,” he said in the winter of 2004.
-“I think every Cuban American from whatever walk of life has a moral obligation to continue the cause of a free and Democratic Cuba.
+And it was Cuba, perhaps more than any other issue that emerged as Rivera’s main issue concern in Tallahassee: "It’s the most important issue to me," he said in the winter of 2004.
+"I think every Cuban American from whatever walk of life has a moral obligation to continue the cause of a free and Democratic Cuba."

-In addition to his legislative office, he has served the Republican Party as State Committeeman for the Republican Party of Florida and as the Executive Director for the Republican Party of Miami-Dade County.
+In addition to his legislative office, he has served the Republican Party as state committeeman for the Republican Party of Florida and as the executive director for the Republican Party of Miami-Dade County.